 Types of Security Testing Tools

 Given the complexity of modern web applications, software teams are recommended to have complete visibility over weaknesses when source code is pushed into a repository.
 To do so, automated testing mechanisms and tools are a much-needed boon.
-Besides ensuring security, automated security testing also enables agility by early identification and remediation of security issues.
+Besides ensuring security, automated security testing enables agility by early identification and remediation of security issues.

 The following section outlines various Application Security Testing methods and their importance in a software’s lifecycle.